maromart/SDWAN/Localized_Policies/README.md

 - On spreadsheet, go to Localized Policies tab.

+- On HTML:
-- On HTML, click on Localized Policies square (node) to expand or collapse.
+  -  click on Localized Policies square (node) to expand or collapse.
+  -  Mouse over names displays a sidebar to visualize additional information for Localized Policies and devices

   Color convention: